YoungKai7/Hosted-Pages/Sections/Wallet Page.md

 |isusenewtheme|	When the value is `1`, PayFabric's hosted page URL will trigger the V3 layout instead of V2 Layout.
 Default value is `0`|
 |UseBluefin|This parameter will take affect when [BlueFin Profile](https://github.com/PayFabric/Portal/blob/master/PayFabric/Sections/Bluefin.md) get enabled.
 When the value is '0', only regular keybaord entry for credit card is available, when the value is `1`, only encryption key entry via Bluefin device for credit card is available, when the value is `2`, both regular keyboard & encryption key entry for credit card is available.|

-Hosted Create Wallet Page 3D Secure support
+Hosted Create Wallet Page 3D Secure Support
 ============================================
 To enable the 3D Secure validation on hosted create wallet page, [Credit Card Validation](https://github.com/PayFabric/Portal/blob/master/PayFabric/Sections/PayFabric%20Settings.md#transaction-options) setting must be enabled and the validate gateway must be EVO with eService processor.